 The hardest times to get Alcatraz tickets are: June to August, the Christmas/New Years holidays, Easter break, Memorial Day and Labor Day.

-Tickets for Alcatraz go on sale 90 days in advance of the tours.
+Tickets for Alcatraz Island go on sale 90 days before the tour date.
 There are three ways to get Alcatraz tickets:

 Extranomical Tours has several Alcatraz package options.